 a) The Project is located in rural residential setting and while the SSJ Main Canal does have water present during certain times of the year (February 15th to October 15th), it is regulated based on irrigation demand and the lack of emergent vegetation within the channel makes it unsuitable aquatic habitat for special-status aquatic and semi-aquatic species and low quality aquatic habitat for common aquatic and semi-aquatic species.
-However, potential habitat for the following special status species is present within, or within the vicinity of, the Project area: western pond turtle, burrowing owl, and Swainson's hawk.
+However, potential habitat for the following special status species is present within, or within the vicinity of, the Project area: western pond turtle, burrowing owl and Swainson's hawk.
 In addition, habitat for bridge and tree nesting migratory bird species, which are protected under the Migratory Bird Treaty Act, was also found to be present within the Project area.
+Lastly, although unlikely, western pond turtle may utilize the SSJ Main Canal as a low-quality dispersal corridor.